-Credit Risk
+Credit risk

 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The Company's credit risk is primarily attributable to cash and cash equivalents, receivables, and deposits.
-Other than cash held by its subsidiary for its immediate operating needs in Ghana, the majority of the Company's cash and cash equivalents are held with a major Canadian chartered bank and management believes the risk of loss to be remote.
-Receivables consist of input tax credits receivable from the Government of Canada, and sub-leased rent due from a reputable Canadian company, therefore, the Company does not believe it is subject to significant credit risk in relation to its receivables.
+The Company's credit risk is primarily attributable to cash and receivables.
+Other than cash held by its subsidiary for its immediate operating needs in Ghana, the majority of the Company's cash are held with a major Canadian chartered bank and management believes the risk of loss to be remote.
+Receivables consist of input tax credits receivable from the Government of Canada.
+The Company does not believe it is subject to significant credit risk in relation to its receivables.

-Liquidity Risk
+Liquidity risk

 Liquidity risk is the risk that the Company will not be able to meet its obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company's objective in managing liquidity risk is to maintain sufficient readily available reserves in order to meet its liquidity requirements at any point in time.
-As at December 31, 2015, the Company had cash and cash equivalents of \$34,319 and current liabilities of \$358,169.
-The Company will need to raise additional funds in the coming period to meet its obligations.
+As at June 30, 2016, the Company had cash and cash equivalents of \$18,671 and current liabilities of \$591,550.
+The Company intends to raise additional equity financing or related party debt financing in the coming period to meet its obligations.

-Market Risk
+Market risk